brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 ## Limitations

+One important potential objection to our approach has to do with our emphasis on prediction.
+A sophisticated reader might question whether trial-based predictions can guide real-world decisions, since both patients and hospitals outside of trials differ in numerous dimensions from patients and hospitals in trials.
+We agree, and this observation uncovers the true utility of our approach, which is to use prediction not to forecast specific outcomes, but to understand uncertainty.
+By focusing on hypothetical future trials, we create a rigorous baseline for discussing how individual patient characteristics might alter expectations.
+The predicted probabilities aren’t precise forecasts, but rather carefully quantified statements about treatment effects under ideal conditions.

+This emphasis on understanding uncertainty rather than just estimating effects is reflected in our technical choices.
+We focus on predictive distributions rather than parameter estimates, and on probability-scale outcomes rather than log odds ratios, prioritizing clinical utility over statistical convention.
+While other valid approaches exist, we chose this framework because it helps answer the questions clinicians actually
+face: What range of outcomes might we expect?
+How confident are we that the treatment will result in meaningful improvement?
+By obtaining clear and definitive answers to these questions for easy to understand but idealized scenarios, we can begin to address these questions for more complex real-world contexts.

-Our analysis has three main limitations.
+Our analyis has three additional important limitations.
 First, like all Bayesian analyses, our results depend on prior assumptions about model parameters.
 We addressed this by using clinically justified priors - verified through prior predictive simulation - and checking sensitivity to alternative specifications.
 These checks, detailed in the supplementary appendix, show our key findings are robust.
 Second, we focused solely on functional independence rather than other outcomes.
 While a fuller picture of thrombectomy’s effects would consider multiple outcomes, functional independence is often most relevant for patient decision-making.
 Third, we simplified the modified Rankin Scale’s six-point gradation of disability into a binary outcome: functionally independent or not.
 While a more complex model could capture finer distinctions, this simplification makes our results more interpretable for clinical discussions.
 This reflects our broader approach: managing complexity to produce clear, actionable insights for patient care.”

 ## Conclusions